oroinc/documentation/cloud/architecture/index.rst

 * Information on how OroCloud team :ref:`handles incidents <cloud_monitoring>`
 * Technical :ref:`support <cloud_support>` service details (exclusions, priorities, SLA, etc).

+.. admonition:: Business Tip

+    Looking for a new |B2B marketplace solution|?
+Become familiar with online B2B marketplaces and how they create value for your business.

 .. toctree::
    :hidden: